MoonPoet/xaprb-src/content/blog/2007/how-to-get-your-session-accepted-to-mysql-conference-2008.md

 ### Don't pay attention to me

 This is the first time I've ever done this, so I don't know what the heck I'm talking about.
 Jay Pipes or someone else from MySQL is likely to correct this blog post.
-Read the comments :)

 I look forward to seeing your proposal, receiving chocolate in the mail, and marking your proposal as "Great."
 Just kidding!
 I actually look forward to seeing you at the conference.
 Remember---you only have a few more weeks to submit!
 Get crackin' *now* so you can plan something great and write up a killer proposal.